usnistgov/FIPS201/_FIPS201/frontend.md

     the PIV Card.

 [^backgroundstatus]: Other methods to indicate background investigative status will be explored in a future revision of this Standard.
-[^cardholderauthentication]: [NISTIR7863], Cardholder Authentication for the PIV Digital Signature Key, addresses the appropriate use of PIN cachingrelated to digital signatures.
+[^cardholderauthentication]: [NISTIR7863], Cardholder Authentication for the PIV Digital Signature Key, addresses the appropriate use of PIN caching related to digital signatures.

 ### 4.2.3 PIV Biometric Data Specifications